Rent Increase Facts | Answer |

 Landlords in Illinois can raise the rent at any time, as long as they comply with the following:

-Although Illinois landlords are always required to act in good faith, the state law is silent on landlord retaliation.
-However, in some cities in Illinois, local laws specifically prevent landlords from raising rent in retaliation.
+Although Illinois landlords always must act in good faith, the state law is silent on landlord retaliation.
+Some local laws do specifically prevent landlords from raising rent in retaliation, for example, in Chicago.

 When Can’t a Landlord Raise Rent in Illinois?